jalenng/Dont-Set-CA-on-Fire/DSCoF/README.md

 * Azure SQL stores statistics about player choices, which the game retrieves and presents to the player at the end of the game.
 * Flask served as the backend server that interfaces with Azure SQL and provides an API endpoint for our Unity game.
 * Aseprite and Adobe Photoshop were used to create game sprites.
+* Unity sent POST and GET requests to our Flask server.
+The Flask server had a direct connection to the Azure SQL database, so it executed SQL quieries.
+Flask would then return   the data to Unity.

 ## Challenges we ran into
 The first challenge we had was working with Azure SQL.
 It was the first time any of us had used it on top of having a lack of experience with cloud computing/servers.
 The main difficulty was figuring out how to connect the Flask backend with the SQL server.
 It involved server configuration and special Python libraries for connecting to servers.
 Once connected, none of us knew how to use SQL queries to get and change the data.
 Furthermore, communicating between Unity and the Flask server was difficult as the http requests are much more complicated than JavaScript's fetch function that we were use to.
 Issues kept arising with Unity throwing errors when we were working with JSON data.
 Lastly, we overestimated the game design complexity for a gamified survey.
 The art and game logic took up much more time than was expected, and there were many bugs that needed to be worked out with game mechanics.